 Massage Therapy can help with-

-Dry needlng is a gentle form of drug free healing.
+Dry needling is a gentle form of drug-free healing.
 It is the oldest system of medicine used today and its effectiveness has been clinically proven for over 3000 years.

 Dry needling is one of the main therapeutic components used in Traditional Chinese Medicine (T.C.M.) which also includes: Herbal medicine, moxibustion, cupping, and laser.

 Most dry needling involves very little pain.
-Most people are surprised as how relaxing it is – in fact many fall asleep!
+Most people are surprised at how relaxing it is – in fact, many fall asleep!
 On occasion, some points (particularly where there is a lot of muscle spasm) can be sore.

-How can dry needlng Help Me…?
-Dry needling affects a wide range of bodily mechanisms and because of its diversity it can treat a variety of ailments.
-The World Health Organisation recommends that the following conditions can be treated with acupuncture;
+How can dry needling Help Me…?
+Dry needling affects a wide range of bodily mechanisms and because of its diversity, it can treat a variety of ailments.
+The World Health Organisation recommends that the following conditions can be treated;

 54 Mason Street